First Fridays – Invited artist.

 This piece previously formed a type of chapter in two larger installations made two years ago; ‘A Never-Ending Story’ and ‘The Ending is Always the Beginning’.
 It seemed to me that some of the work I’d created during this time, of which this was one, partly reflected aspects of a relationship that I had been in at the time.

-I’ve updated this piece by name and by adding new objects around it in an attempt to describe a subtle type of deceptive behaviour called gaslighting, used to mask other abusive or addictive behaviours, by making those connected to an abuser begin to doubt their own personal judgement and perception of events.
+I’ve updated this piece by name and by adding new objects around it in an attempt to describe a subtle type of deceptive behaviour called gaslighting, which is deliberately employed to hide behaviour that an individual does not want you to see.
+It causes those close in to them to start doubting their own personal judgement and perception of events.
 The process is slow and almost imperceptible, until it is far too late.

 I want to try and comprehend aspects of this behaviour, but I also know that I can’t.
 It is a conundrum that can only be solved by not playing a game that you don’t know, and can never know the rules to…